fineanmol/plant-tree/README.md

-🌵 Updated on Wed, 09 Jul 2025 11:26:31 GMT
+🍀 Updated on Thu, 10 Jul 2025 13:44:16 GMT

-> "The best error message is the one that never shows up."
+> "First, solve the problem.
+Then, write the code."